 Every year, numerous security researchers choose to share their findings with the community through conference presentations, blog posts, whitepapers, videos, and even simple disclosures.
 This is great, but the sheer volume and diversity means understated discoveries from aspiring researchers can be overlooked.
 Even flashy vulnerabilities eventually get eclipsed and forgotten, as people chase after the next shiny logo.
+While well-established risks are tracked by the OWASP Top Ten and Testing Guide, new threats are easily lost.

 Since 2006, Jeremiah Grossman and Matt Johansen have annually collaborated with the infosec community to pick the top 10 web hacking techniques of each year.
 This has been invaluable in drawing deserved attention to the most exciting and innovative research to have come out of the community.